 Panama corporations are also exempt from local taxes on income earned from the international maritime commerce and trade by owners of vessels registered in Panama, regardless of the place where the contract is executed.

 Panama corporations may also benefit from confidentiality.
 Shareholders and beneficial owners’ details are not disclosed in a public registry and shares may be registered in a bearer form, but must be deposited with a custodian (immobilized).
 Confidentiality of business and banking transactions is protected by law.

 Although names and addresses of directors and officers are included in the Articles of Incorporation and available to the public, the use of nominees is permitted.

 Panama corporations may be incorporated for any legal purpose and activity and only require a license to conduct financial or insurance activities.
 They can be incorporated by a sole shareholder but at least 3 officers are required, who may be the same person and may be corporate or individual, resident or non-resident.
 Annual general meetings are not mandatory.

 There are no initial capital requirements and shares may be issued with par value or non-par value.

 Panama corporations exclusively doing business outside the country, also benefit from minimal reporting requirements as they are not required to file annual return nor tax return, neither filing any kind of statements or financial reports.

 The incorporation process is quick and straightforward, and the ongoing maintenance costs are low.

 In addition, citizens of more than 50 countries (denominated friendly nations), may be eligible to apply for a permanent residence permit through incorporation, provided that certain conditions are met.

-Panama is a compliant jurisdiction and has agreed to implement the OECD’s automatic exchange of information for tax purposes (AEoI) by 2018.
+Panama is a compliant jurisdiction and has implemented the OECD’s automatic exchange of information for tax purposes (AEoI).